Holidays

 92. Brussels Sprouts With Pomegranate Molasses

 Taking a basic Brussels sprout recipe to the next level is always a good idea at the holidays.
 Instead of just roasting your sprouts, toss them in sweet pomegranate molasses to create the perfect flavor combination your guests will love.
+It’s a dish that earns compliments both for flavor and for how striking it looks alongside the other Thanksgiving dinner sides.

 93. Shredded Brussels Sprouts Salad